 Anissa studied Biochemistry at Imperial before applying for Graduate Entry Medicine.
 Read all about her experiences and application tips below…

-I studied a BSc in Biochemistry at Imperial College London for 3 years before starting graduate medicine.
+I studied a BSc in Biochemistry at Imperial College London for three years before starting graduate medicine.
 I didn’t take a break or time off and went straight into medicine after I was done with my first degree.

 Unusually for a lot of graduate medics, I didn’t primarily want to do medicine as an undergraduate.
-I had considered medicine initially at school as I was doing all the sciences and maths for A-Level, but eventually my interest in molecular biology pushed me towards applying for Biochemistry.
+I had considered medicine initially at school as I was doing all the sciences and maths for A-Level, but eventually, my interest in molecular biology pushed me towards applying for Biochemistry.

-I bought the UKCAT and BMAT question books and did a lot of practice with those, which involved quite a bit of repetition and pattern recognition.
+I bought the UCAT and BMAT question books and did a lot of practice with those, which involved quite a bit of repetition and pattern recognition.
 I also spoke to some people who were doing graduate medicine about their experiences and any tips they had.
 I wrote a draft personal statement and asked friends and family to critique it.

-Most people are happy to help with reading through applications, so I would advise anyone applying to talk to current medical students who will be able to help with application or UKCAT/BMAT advice.
+Most people are happy to help with reading through applications, so I would advise anyone applying to talk to current medical students who will be able to help with the application or UCAT/BMAT advice.
 I also sent my application to one of my referees (one of my old lab supervisors from biochemistry) who gave me very useful pointers on how to improve my personal statement.

 I wanted to be in one of the top medical schools because I’m naturally quite a competitive person, so I applied to UCL, Oxford, Imperial and King’s College London.
 I received an offer from UCL and have really enjoyed it!
 Location was also an important factor in determining where I applied, as I wanted to stay in London ideally.